 “By 2020, 30% of web browsing sessions will be done without a screen.”
 Or, “By 2020, 50% of all searches will be conducted via voice.”
 (I’ll come back to that one in a second).
 Or, “2017 will be the year of voice search.”
 Oops, looks like we might have missed the boat on that last one.

 The great thing about the future is that no-one can know exactly what’s going to happen, but you can have fun throwing out wild predictions, which most people will have forgotten about by the time we actually get there.

 That’s why you get so many sweeping, ambitious, and often contradictory forecasts doing the rounds – especially with a sexy, futuristic technology like voice.
 It doesn’t do anyone any real harm, unless for some reason your company has decided to stake its entire marketing budget on optimising for the 50% of the populace who are predicted to be using voice search by 2020.

-However, in this state of voice search series, I’ve set out to take a realistic look at voice search in 2018, beyond the hype, to determine what opportunities it really presents for marketers.
+However, in this state of voice search series, I’ve set out to take a realistic look at voice search, beyond the hype, to determine what opportunities it really presents for marketers.
 But when it comes to predicting the future, things get a little murkier.